Internships let women in ACES try conservation agriculture on for size

 “My NRCS supervisor still checks in with me from time to time, and we’ve discussed me applying for the career pathway program with the agency,” Marchetti says.
 “I’m so glad I went after the internship.
 I wasn’t thinking it would be something I wanted to do with the rest of my life.
 I found out it is, so now I know it’s really important to take a leap into the unknown sometimes.
 You never know what’s going to come from it.”

 Applications for the 2023 internship are being accepted on a rolling basis.
 Successful applicants will be paid for an 8-week summer appointment and placed within Illinois NRCS field offices to provide conservation planning and technical assistance to farmers, ranchers, and local government officials.

 Applicants must identify as women, be enrolled in an ACES major, and carry a GPA of 2.5 or greater.
 For additional information please contact María Villamil at firstname.lastname@example.org.
-Apply now for summer 2023, or view more USDA internships and career opportunities.
+Apply now, or view more USDA internships and career opportunities.